Umuzi-org/ACN-syllabus/content/environment-setup/_index.md

 If you don't have a computer you can use then you can use your phone.
 Here's how to get set up on an Android.

-You'll need to install Acode: This is where you will edit your code: https://play.google.com/store/apps/details?id=com.foxdebug.acodefree&hl=en_ZA
+You'll need to install [Acode](https://play.google.com/store/apps/details?id=com.foxdebug.acodefree&hl=en_ZA) this is where you will edit your code.

-Using ACode: https://www.youtube.com/watch?v=XZAc-imlq88 This video focuses on JavaScript, but don't panic if you are doing something else.
+Using ACode: This [video]( https://www.youtube.com/watch?v=XZAc-imlq88) focuses on JavaScript, but don't panic if you are doing something else.
 The editor can be used to write all sorts of things.

 - {{< contentlink path="environment-setup/python-extras-on-android" >}}
 - {{< contentlink path="environment-setup/java-extras-on-android" >}}